aviv15616/ExNetsFinal/README.md

 - **Scenario 2 (No-Flow):**
   - Attacker obtains only packet sizes and timestamps.
   - Features include average packet size, average IAT, and packet throughput.

+## 🔥Special Features
+  - All the visual representation of the data updates dynamically upon loading of pcaps (dataframe,graphs and predictions).
+  - All graphs have check/radio buttons to ensure comfortable comparison of the different traffics.

 ## 📍 Authors
 - Aviv Neeman (GitHub owner) – [anksilae@gmail.com](mailto:anksilae@gmail.com)